 Typical tasks performed by dental hygienists include taking dental x-rays, scaling away accumulated tooth plaque and tartar, polishing and flossing teeth, sealing teeth with protective coatings, and applying fluoride treatments.
 The dental hygienist will also assist the dentist by going over the patient's dental care routine and suggesting adjustments that will better help prevent plaque buildup and other oral health issues.
 When working independently, dental hygienists can also refer patients to a dentist for special treatments.

 Dental hygienists are licensed professionals, so you cannot simply up and decide to join this profession like you can decide to be a office worker.
 You must complete the requisite training and be certified by the relevant regional or local authority.
 Many dental hygienists are self employed or part of a communal practice, so it is recommended that anyone planning to become a dental hygienist takes some training in running a small business and keep their credit rating in good order in case they need to take out a business loan on a startup.
 Some dental hygienists also work in research, training, public health, and administration.

 Dental hygiene is not a career field you can study in from the comfort of your home via an online career college.
 To become a dental hygienist in Canada, you need to complete a three year Bachelor of Science in Dental Hygiene.
 In the United States, you can get away with an associate degree.
 Rules for what procedures dental hygienists can perform vary from province to province and state to state, as to the exams for certification.
 Dental hygiene is a fairly lucrative career field.
 Dental hygienists in North America can expect to make between $30 and $55 per hour.
 So if you find yourself interested in root canals, family dentistry and dental marketing, go ahead and apply to your local program and speak to the experts.

 Dental Hygienists programs are offered at:

-As well as dental practice marketing information can be found by clicking here.
+As well as dentistry and dental care information can be found at the following example: website.